cmoore-sp/blob_md5_checksum/README.md

 # blob_md5_checksum
-Calculate the MD5 checksum for a Oracle BLOB.
+Using Oracle PL/SQL, I created a function to alculate the MD5 checksum for a Oracle BLOB.
 This calculation matches the Content MD5 Hash that one finds in the file properties at Oracle Cloud Infrastructure Storage (OCI Storage or OCI Bucket).

 For those need an MD5 checksum of a string (varchar2), please take a look at an APEX Utility